October 8, 2025

 Databricks Data Intelligence Platform displays powerful ETL capabilities, AI/ML integrations, and querying services to secure your data in the cloud and help your data engineers and developers.

-I have been using Databricks for a while now, and honestly, it has been a game changer, especially for handling large-scale data engineering and analytics workflows.
+I have been using Databricks for a while now, and honestly, it has been a game-changer, especially for handling large-scale data engineering and analytics workflows.
 What stood out to me right away was how it simplified big data processing.

 I also loved its support for multiple languages, such as Python, SQL, Scala, and even R, all within the same workspace.
 Personally, I switch between Python and SQL a lot, and the seamless interoperability is amazing.

-I've used MLflow extensively within the platform, and having integrated means that I waste less time on configuration and more time on training the models.
+I've used MLflow extensively within the platform, and having integrated it means that I waste less time on configuration and more time on training the models.

 I also loved the Delta Lake integration with the platform.
 It brings ACID transactions and schema enforcement to big data, which means I don't have to worry about corrupt datasets when working with real-time ingestion or complex transformation pipelines.
 It's also super handy when rolling back bad writes or managing schema evaluation without downtime.